mhxion/awesome-discord-communities/README.md

 ## Programming in General

-Some Discord counterpart communities to StackOverflow.
+Some Discord counterpart communities to Stack Overflow.

 ### Support Communities